Here's What Americans Think They'll Need for Retirement

 Your Roth account can help with taxes and inflation in retirement.
 The investments in your Roth account have the potential to continue to grow, helping to protect against inflation.
 Contributions can always be withdrawn tax-free, and any growth can be withdrawn tax-free after you turn 59½ (as long as you’ve had the account for at least five years).
 Using a mix of Roth and traditional accounts can help you manage your taxes, both as you’re saving for retirement and when you withdraw funds in retirement.

 These could be investments over and above what you have contributed to tax-advantaged accounts such as 401(k)s and Roth accounts.
-While 401(k)s and Roth accounts have rules about how much you can contribute and when you can use your savings, there are no such rules with traditional investments—which can make them more flexible.
+While 401(k)s and Roth accounts have rules about how much you can contribute and when you can use your savings, there are no such rules with brokerage accounts—which can make them more flexible.

 Traditional investments can help with inflation.
 On any given day, markets are volatile.
 But over time, stocks, bonds and other investments have the potential to provide long-term growth.
 That’s important to a retirement plan because you’ll want to give yourself a raise over the course of what could be a 20- or 30-year retirement.